All American Television: 1990s

 In October 1995, All American acquired 50% of the assets and library of Mark Goodson Productions, the producers of classic game shows including The Price is Right and Family Feud, which the company acquired the foreign distribution rights through Fremantle International.
 By 1995, David Gerber had signed an agreement to join the studio, which was entitled All American Television Productions.
 In March 1996, Scotti Bros.
 Records, which had released some 142 albums since 1982, was officially renamed All American Music Group and announced a distribution deal with Warner Music Group that promised to increase its penetration of the pop music market.
 A month later, All American acquired the remaining 50% of Mark Goodson Productions from Interpublic, giving All American total ownership of the Goodson library of game shows.
 Two months later, All American purchased international talk show producer and distributor Orbis Entertainment Company (not to be confused with now-defunct TV syndicator Orbis Communications, although both companies were created by the same two founders Robert Turner and Ethan Podell), which was renamed All American/Orbis Communications.
 The acquisition significantly bolstered All American's shift into international television production and distribution and led to All American's second domestic attempt into the talk genre in the fall of 1997 with Arthel and Fred.
 Its first attempt, The Richard Bey Show, which originated as a local talk show at WWOR-TV in Secaucus, NJ, was cancelled in November 1996.
 All-American had also distributed a show featuring popular radio shock jock Howard Stern from 1990 to 1992 that originated at WWOR, called simply The Howard Stern Show.
 In July 1996, All American formed an in-house licensing and merchandising division to increase control of Baywatch and other merchandise lines.

 By 1997, the record label was sold to Zomba Music Group's Volcano Records.
 Meanwhile, All American was sold to Pearson plc's Pearson Television subsidiary, and All American became Pearson Television's U.S. division.
 When Pearson Television merged with CLT-UFA to form the RTL Group in 2000, Pearson TV became the content production arm of the new group, then changed its name to FremantleMedia the next year, and eventually in 2018 renamed into Fremantle, thus reviving the name of that acquired companies.

+Talbot Television was an international division of Pearson Television which identified itself as "All-American Fremantle".